Mimetis/Dotmim.Sync/docs/readme.md

 * **DotMim.Sync.Core** : [https://www.nuget.org/packages/Dotmim.Sync.Core/]() : This package is used by all providers.
 No need to reference it (it will be added by the providers)
 * **DotMim.Sync.SqlServer** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer/]() : This package is the Sql Server package.
 Use it if you want to synchronize Sql Server databases.
+* **DotMim.Sync.SqlSyncChangeTrackingProvider** : [https://www.nuget.org/packages/Dotmim.Sync.SqlServer.ChangeTracking/]() : This package is based on the Sql Server package, but will use **Change Tracking** features from SQL server, instead of classic tracking tables / triggers.
 * **DotMim.Sync.Sqlite** : [https://www.nuget.org/packages/Dotmim.Sync.Sqlite/]() : This package is the SQLite package.
 Be careful, SQLite is allowed only as a client provider (no SQLite Sync Server provider right now )
 * **DotMim.Sync.MySql** : [https://www.nuget.org/packages/Dotmim.Sync.MySql/]() : This package is the MySql package.
 Use it if you want to synchronize MySql databases.
 * **DotMim.Sync.Web.Server** : [https://www.nuget.org/packages/Dotmim.Sync.Web.Client/]() : This package allow you to make a sync process over **HTTP** using a web server beetween your server and your clients.
 Use this package with the corresponding Server provider (SQL, MySQL, SQLite) on your server side.
 Since we are **.Net Standard 2.0** you can use it from an **ASP.NET Core** application or a classic **ASP.NET** application (Framework 4.7 +)